Te Kete Ipurangi Navigation:

-Adding Ten Tiles II
+Adding ten tiles II

-Jim still has ten tiles with one of the numbers 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9 on each of them.
-He plays around and discovers that he can make some addition sums like the one below.
-The four digits in the answer to his sums always seem to add up to 18.
+Jim has ten tiles with one of the numbers 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9 on each of them.

 How many answers like this can Jim make?

-Teaching sequence
+Teaching Sequence

 Where do you think the number 1 goes?
 Why?